aws-samples/aws-modernization-with-docker/content/15_workshop_setup/_index.md

-* AWS console
+* AWS Console
-* CLoud9 IDE Environment
+* Cloud9 IDE Environment

 ## Objectives of this section